Responsible Executive: Executive Vice President

 2. The following groups are considered approved visitors:

-- Family members who follow the guidance (link is external) provided by Housing and Real Estate Services are permitted to assist students with move-in of belongings.
+- Family members of students who reside in residential dormitories who follow the guidance provided by Housing and Real Estate may assist with student move-in or move-out.

 - Approved secondary occupants residing with graduate or undergraduate students in dormitory University housing.